robertdumitrescu/collection-path-helper/README.md

     - "unknown" This is returned when the passed path is an empty string.
 Although, an empty string is a valid path which points to the root object, we can't say certainly what the type is.
 - [explodePath](#explodePath) - Explodes a path in path fragments.
 (E.g Given "lorem[2].ipsum", it will return ['lorem', '[2]', 'ipsum'])
 - [implodePath](#implodePath) - Implodes an array of pathFragments into an string path (E.g Given ['lorem', '[2]', 'ipsum'], it will return "lorem[2].ipsum")
+- [removePathLevels](#removePathLevels) - Removes from a collection string path certain level(s) or object properties either from the beginning or from the end based on arguments [EXPERIMENTAL]
+- [getSubPaths](#getSubPaths) - For a given path, outputs an array with all the possible sub paths with the option to ignore the first or the last one [EXPERIMENTAL]
+- [replacePathArraysWithString](#replacePathArraysWithString) - Replaces all the array notations within a path with a chosen string.
+Particularly useful when this is used with string interpolations.
+[EXPERIMENTAL]

 ## Methods